Tips to help you resolve a dispute before mediation

 - Make a list of possible outcomes you would like to achieve.

 - Keep communication about the dispute in writing.

 - If discussions don’t work, write a formal letter of demand.

-- If you are still unable to reach an agreement you may need to seek an alternative method to resolve your dispute that involves an independent third party like the VSBC.
+- If you are still unable to reach an agreement, you might need to seek an alternative method to resolve your dispute that involves an independent third party like the VSBC.

-- Lodge an application with the VSBC.
-Make sure you include all documentation of the attempts you have made to resolve the dispute.
+- Apply to the VSBC for help to resolve the dispute, making sure you include all documentation of the attempts you have made to resolve the dispute.